FlyingPhish/YetAnotherNessusParser/config/consolidation_README.md

 {
   "rule_name": "my_rule_name",
-  "title": "What Users Will See",
+  "title": "What Users Will See", "internal_vulnerability_id": 999, //this is an optional field for internal use.
+You can assign an internal vuln id to your rules so you can easily turn this output into a finding within your report.
   "enabled": true,
   "filters": {
     "name_patterns": ["What to look for in vulnerability names"],